 For people who are in the important business of homes, real estate agents are not afforded much trust.
 Like any other profession, some real estate agents operate with less than desirable honesty and integrity.
 But painting all of them with the same brush is not a good idea.
 Most real estate agents are simply hard-working people who want to make an honest living.

-You Don’t Need Real Estate Agents
+Myth 1: You Don’t Need Real Estate An Agent

 If you want to save the amount you pay to the agent and sell or buy your house yourself, you have to do extensive research and legwork.
 And still, you will be fighting with one hand tied behind your back because you won’t have the necessary experience, exposure, and contacts.

-Real Estate Agents Get 6% of the money
+Myth 2: Real Estate Agents Get 6%

-This is one of the myths about real estate agents that are merely prevalent because sellers don’t understand how their 6% is divided.
-First of all, let’s get it out of the way that you pay your real estate agent 6%.
-You don’t.
-You pay the brokerage.
+For every sale, that commission is divided.
+You aren’t even paying the agent, you pay the brokerage instead.
 The brokerage then pays the agent according to an agreed-upon split rate.
-But that’s not all.
-The buyer’s agent that brings the buyer to the listing agent (seller’s agent) gets their cut as well.
+The buyer’s agent that brings the buyer to the listing agent (seller’s agent) gets their cut as well from that total percentage.

 So essentially, your real estate agent will be getting a fraction of the 6% commission you are paying.
 Let’s say you paid a commission of $12,000.
 Your agent will most likely receive $3,500 to $4,000 out of it.

 And a 6% commission is not set in stone.
 It’s negotiable and usually rotates between 5% and 7%.
 And if you think that it’s an unfairly high cut, understand that most homes sold without an agent typically go for much lesser on average.

-All Agents are the Same
+Myth 3: All Agents are the Same

-This is one of the most absurdly wrong real estate agents’ myths.
-People feel that showing houses and negotiating prices is an easy job that everyone can do.
-But that’s not all there is to be a real estate agent.
+This myth could not be further from the truth.
+Some people feel that showing houses and negotiating prices is an easy job that everyone can do, but that’s not all there is to be a real estate agent.

-Agents get Kickbacks
+Myth 4: Agents Get Kickbacks

 It might have been the case once, but not anymore.
 Thanks mostly to the RESPA (Real Estate Settlement Procedure Act).
 A Congress bill that was passed to make home buying and selling easy, and to curb corrupt practices in the real estate market.

-Real Estate Agents are Loaded
+Myth 5: Real Estate Agents Are Rich